Jinnah Sindh Medical University

 Jinnah Sindh Medical University (جناح سندھ میڈیکل یونیورسٹی), formerly known as Sindh Medical College, is a medical university in Karachi, Sindh, Pakistan.
 It gained university status in June 2012.
+It currently has 11 constituent institutes and 35 Affiliated institutes.

 History

 Jinnah Sindh Medical University, formerly known as Sindh Medical College, started on April 7, 1973 after approval of a committee constituted by the Government of Sindh.
 Approximately 200 students were admitted to their first year of a MBBS in 1973.
 Khawaja Moin Ahmed was appointed as the first principal of the college.
 The college initially began working in the pediatrics ward of the Jinnah Postgraduate Medical Centre, which had been the army barracks since 1865 and was given to the Jinnah Postgraduate Medical Centre in 1959.

 Affiliations

 The university is fully accredited by the Higher Education Commission and the University Grants Commission (Pakistan).

 The University is also associated with other medical institutions such as the Jinnah Postgraduate Medical Centre, the National Institute of Child Health and the National Institute of Cardiovascular Diseases.